BibleTools

 Language: literally, applying to the return from Babylon; figuratively and more fully to the completed redemption of both literal and spiritual Israel.

-joy upon . . . heads-- (Psalms 126:2).
+joy upon . . . heads— (Psalms 126:2).
 Joy manifested in their countenances.
 Some fancy an allusion to the custom of pouring oil "upon the head," or wearing chaplets in times of public festivity (Ecclesiastes 9:8).

 This and the thirty-seventh through thirty-ninth chapters form the historical appendix closing the first division of Isaiah's prophecies, and were added to make the parts of these referring to Assyria more intelligible.
 So Jer.
 52:1-34; compare 2Ki.
 25:1-30.
 The section occurs almost word for word ( 0:0-1:1; 2Ki.
-19:1-37); 2 Kings 18:14-16, however, is additional matter.
+19:1-37); II Kings 18:14-16, however, is additional matter.
 Hezekiah's "writing" also is in Isaiah, not in Kings (Isaiah 38:9-20).
-We know from 2 Chronicles 32:32 that Isaiah wrote the acts of Hezekiah.
+We know from II Chronicles 32:32 that Isaiah wrote the acts of Hezekiah.
 It is, therefore, probable, that his record here (Isa.
 36:1-39:8) was incorporated into the Book of Kings by its compiler.
-Sennacherib lived, according to Assyrian inscriptions, more than twenty years after his invasion; but as Isaiah survived Hezekiah (2 Chronicles 32:32), who lived upwards of fifteen years after the invasion (Isaiah 38:5), the record of Sennacherib's death (Isaiah 37:38) is no objection to this section having come from Isaiah; 2Ch.
-32:1-33 is probably an abstract drawn from Isaiah's account, as the chronicler himself implies (2 Chronicles 32:32).
+Sennacherib lived, according to Assyrian inscriptions, more than twenty years after his invasion; but as Isaiah survived Hezekiah (II Chronicles 32:32), who lived upwards of fifteen years after the invasion (Isaiah 38:5), the record of Sennacherib's death (Isaiah 37:38) is no objection to this section having come from Isaiah; 2Ch.
+32:1-33 is probably an abstract drawn from Isaiah's account, as the chronicler himself implies (II Chronicles 32:32).
 Pul was probably the last of the old dynasty, and Sargon, a powerful satrap, who contrived to possess himself of supreme power and found a new dynasty (see on Isaiah 20:1).
 No attempt was made by Judah to throw off the Assyrian yoke during his vigorous reign.
-The accession of his son Sennacherib was thought by Hezekiah the opportune time to refuse the long-paid tribute; Egypt and Ethiopia, to secure an ally against Assyria on their Asiatic frontier, promised help; Isaiah, while opposed to submission to Assyria, advised reliance on Jehovah, and not on Egypt, but his advice was disregarded, and so Sennacherib invaded Judea, 712 B.C.
-He was the builder of the largest of the excavated palaces, that of Koyunjik.
+The accession of his son Sennacherib was thought by Hezekiah the opportune time to refuse the long-paid tribute; Egypt and Ethiopia, to secure an ally against Assyria on their Asiatic frontier, promised help; Isaiah, while opposed to submission to Assyria, advised reliance on Jehovah, and not on Egypt, but his advice was disregarded, and so Sennacherib invaded Judea, 712 BC He was the builder of the largest of the excavated palaces, that of Koyunjik.
 HINCKS has deciphered his name in the inscriptions.
-In the third year of his reign, these state that he overran Syria, took Sidon and other Phœnician cities, and then passed to southwest Palestine, where he defeated the Egyptians and Ethiopians (compare 2 Kings 18:21; 2 Kings 19:9).
+In the third year of his reign, these state that he overran Syria, took Sidon and other Phœnician cities, and then passed to southwest Palestine, where he defeated the Egyptians and Ethiopians (compare II Kings 18:21; II Kings 19:9).
 His subsequent retreat, after his host was destroyed by God, is of course suppressed in the inscriptions.
-But other particulars inscribed agree strikingly with the Bible; the capture of the "defensed cities of Judah," the devastation of the country and deportation of its inhabitants; the increased tribute imposed on Hezekiah}--thirty talents of gold--this exact number being given in both; the silver is set down in the inscriptions at eight hundred talents, in the Bible three hundred; the latter may have been the actual amount carried off, the larger sum may include the silver from the temple doors, pillars, etc. (2 Kings 18:16).
+But other particulars inscribed agree strikingly with the Bible; the capture of the "defensed cities of Judah," the devastation of the country and deportation of its inhabitants; the increased tribute imposed on Hezekiah}—thirty talents of gold—this exact number being given in both; the silver is set down in the inscriptions at eight hundred talents, in the Bible three hundred; the latter may have been the actual amount carried off, the larger sum may include the silver from the temple doors, pillars, etc. (II Kings 18:16).

 Psalms 107:2